genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/03_training-content-day3.md

 ...
 ```

-#### Adding Testing: AlphaTradeViewTest
+#### Adding testing: AlphaTradeViewTest

 Let's create an automated test that inserts and retrieves some data using the platform's automated test support components.
-We are extending the class [AbstractDatabaseTest](/operations/testing/integration-testing/#abstractdatabasetest) to allow a proper integration testing, as well as using the [TradeView](/getting-started/developer-training/training-content-day3/#usage) we created to assert results.
+We are extending the class [AbstractDatabaseTest](../../../operations/testing/integration-testing/#abstractdatabasetest) to allow a proper integration testing, as well as using the [TradeView](/getting-started/developer-training/training-content-day3/#usage) we created to assert results.
 In summary, the new test will:
 * load the necessary data inputs from a CSV file
 * retrieve data using [Genesis Database API](/database/)